Hassan Maatouk: 2019–20: Elite Cup finalist and COVID-19 suspension

-On 3 July 2019, cross-city rivals Ansar announced the signing of Maatouk on a three-year deal after his previous contract with Nejmeh had lapsed.
-His wage of $900,000, distributed over the three years, was the highest player salary in Lebanese football history.
-Maatouk's first goal for Ansar came on 24 July 2019, in the 2019 Lebanese Elite Cup group stage game against his former club Nejmeh.
-He scored in the 44th minute in a 3–1 victory, helping his side qualify for the knock-out stages of the competition.
-In the semi-finals, held on 18 August 2019, Maatouk scored his first brace for his new club in a 5–0 win over Chabab Ghazieh.
-On 25 August 2019, he scored in the final against Shabab Sahel becoming the tournament's top goalscorer with four goals.
-However, as his team lost on penalty shoot-outs after drawing 3–3 after extra time, Maatouk failed to secure his first cup with his new club.
+On 3 July 2019, cross-city rivals Ansar announced the signing of Maatouk on a three-year deal after his previous contract with Nejmeh had expired.
+His salary of $900,000, spread over the three years, was the highest in Lebanese football history.
+Maatouk scored his first goal for Ansar on 24 July 2019, in the 2019 Lebanese Elite Cup group stage game against his former club Nejmeh.
+He scored in the 44th minute, contributing to a 3–1 victory and helping Ansar qualify for the knockout stages.
+In the semi-finals on 18 August 2019, Maatouk scored his first brace for Ansar in a 5–0 win over Chabab Ghazieh.
+On 25 August 2019, he scored in the final against Shabab Sahel, becoming the tournament's top scorer with four goals.
+However, Ansar lost in a penalty shoot-out after drawing 3–3 in extra time, and Maatouk did not secure his first cup with the new club.

-Maatouk's league debut for his new club came on 20 September 2019, in the Beirut derby against his former club Nejmeh.
-His side lost 1–0 because of a 90th minute penalty by Feiz Shamsin.
+Maatouk made his league debut for Ansar on 20 September 2019, in the Beirut derby against Nejmeh, which his side lost 1–0 due to a 90th-minute penalty by Feiz Shamsin.
 His first league goal came on 29 September 2019, scoring a penalty in a 3–1 home win against Shabab Sahel.
-On 21 January 2020, the Lebanese Football Association decided to suspend the league.
-On 24 February 2020, Maatouk scored a header against Al-Faisaly in a 2020 AFC Cup group stage game to help Ansar win 4–3 at home.
+In January 2020, the Lebanese Football Association decided to suspend the ongoing 2019–20 season due to financial and political issues in the country, as well as the COVID-19 pandemic.
+On 24 February 2020, Maatouk scored a header against Al-Faisaly in a 2020 AFC Cup group stage game, helping Ansar to a 4–3 home victory.